Bobbo117/Watermain-Adaptive-Threshold-Implementation/README.md

  	- pressure decrease will be greater if the test is run soon after the water heater is activated.
     	- A 24 ml/min leak will cause a 3.44 psi drop during the nightly static pressure test under normal conditions.

-- Adaptive threshhold theory of operation
+## Adaptive Threshhold Theory of Operation
+- The adaptive threshhold is based on a "leaky peak detector".
   	- Leaky peak - If pressure (P) rises above the peak value, the calculated peak pressure is set equal P.
   		- The peak pressure stays constant for the next 10 minutes unless P exceeds it before then.
   	 	- After 10 minutes, the peak is reduced .25 psi if it doesn't go less than P.